 I used to believe that in-ear headphones were better than other kinds of devices in terms of sound quality and comfort.
 Now, having tried all of these types of products, I’d actually put earbuds in the last place.

 After all, both on-ear and over-ear headphones have the advantage of padding around the speakers.
 Ultimately, though, I believe the most comfortable kind of headphones can vary according to the occasion.
-For example, your favorite kind of headphones might change depending on whether you’re using them while traveling, sleeping, or exercising.
+For example, your favorite kind of headphones might change depending on whether you’re using them while working, sleeping, or exercising.

 In fact, your ability to exercise with headphones won’t be determined by their general type, but by their individual design.
 You’ll probably be able to work out with any of these three kinds of headphones without fear of them falling off.
 People apparently exercise without a hitch with Apple AirPods in, even though they’re individual wireless headphones.
 So it’s all about finding the specific device that won’t slip out of your ears or off of your head.